Plotting rjuliabugs draws using bayesplot package

 mcmc_pairs

-In addition to mcmc_scatter
+In addition to mcmc_scatter and mcmc_hex,

 the bayesplot package also includes the mcmc_pairs